What is the size and weight of a 1.2 cubic metre pallet of Kiln Dried Firewood?

 By buying kiln dried firewood it makes it a more efficent and cleaner burning product to use on wood-burning stoves thus giving out more heat than wet wood and won’t produce corrosive smoke and tar that will damage the flue or cause a chimney fire.

-Wood fuel and other biomass fuels show the Woodsure seal of quality assurance to give customers confidence that the fuel is safe, efficient and reliable.
+Wood fuel shows the Woodsure Ready to Burn seal of quality assurance to give customers confidence that the fuel is safe, efficient, reliable and dry enough to burn immediately without the need for storing the wood for a long period of time.
 For further information please visit www.woodsure.co.uk

 Why don’t you sell seasonal firewood?